|The Reef Knot Family|

 |The reef knot or square knot is notably dangerous if misused.
 The square knot or reef knot should only be used as a binding knot where it lies tightly against the surface of that which it binds and cannot move.

-Unfortunately, it is wrongly used as a bend where it has killed many.
+Unfortunately, it is wrongly used as a bend where it can be deadly.
 Used as a bend, joining two ropes, it can unexpectedly spill.
 What's worse is that it often times holds firm so as to give people a false sense of security, thus setting the stage for tragedy when it shows its true unstable nature.
 Even minute differences in rope size, texture, or stiffness in what most would consider "normal" rope, will greatly amplify the insecurity of a reef knot used as a bend.
 It's also very vulnerable to spill when being pulled around corners or over rough terrain, especially if a free end gets snagged.

 If you know how to tie your shoes, you probably use a "slipped" form of the square knot or the granny knot.
 The reef knot is handy as a binding knot and can often be undone by firmly jerking in opposite directions the free end and standing part of one of the "U" shapes that interlock to make this knot.